 While landscape architects have always taken a performance-based design approach to projects, this focus is now mirrored across corporate business models and real estate as the world is increasingly guided by an ecological compass.
 Developers are now investing their time and resources to assess climate risk, while brands are publicly committing to sustainability goals.
-Additionally, 51 percent of Americans are now willing to pay more for products and services that are environmentally friendly - making the decision for companies to go-green a no-brainer.
+Additionally, 51 percent of Americans are now

-Donoso explains, "We finally understand how vulnerable we've become when faced with climaterelated challenges that are out of our control."
+Donoso explains, "We finally understand how vulnerable we've become when faced with climate-related challenges that are out of our control."
 And in the midst of witnessing the loss of endangered species, melting ice caps, natural disasters and more, he shares that, "Society has learned two things: (1) Our Earth is fragile, and (2) our knowledge gained from past mistakes is the only way we can create a better future."